About

 • 2016 - Pushing HBHS close, leading for most of the 1st half, eventually losing 14-32

-• 2015 - Making CNI semifinal (losing to FHS 10-11), winning the Quad tournament at Lindisfarne
+• 2015 - Making CNI semifinal (losing to FAHS 10-11), winning the Quad tournament at Lindisfarne

-• 2012 – Won the inaugural CNI competition; made the Quadrangular finals for the second consecutive year, losing 18-15 to Scots College; won all three traditional matches, beat Hastings Boys’ High School 46-19, toured the United Kingdom and Northern Ireland
+• 2012 – Won the inaugural CNI competition by topping the round robin table; made the Quadrangular finals for the second consecutive year, losing 18-15 to Scots College; won all three traditional matches, beat Hastings Boys’ High School 46-19, toured the United Kingdom and Northern Ireland

 • 2011 – Won the Presbyterian Quadrangular Final beating Scots College 22-7